artemy-onuchin/artemy-onuchin/README.md

 📫 We'll be in touch **artemonuchin [at] gmaill [dot] com**
 <br>
 <p><img src="https://komarev.com/ghpvc/?username=artemy-onuchin" alt="artemy-onuchin" /></p>

+## Egegesh
+I am proud to work on such a project as [EgeGesh](https://egegesh.ru/).
+This website is Live broadcast from the ski resort.
+The project is based on React, Redux, Express, Axios and with our desire to make a quality product demanded by the visitors of the resort.
+The project was completely developed by our team and I am proud that I had a hand in the creation of this service and in the design of some pages and as well as to improve the project.

 ## My tech stack
 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=artemy-onuchin&show_icons=true&locale=en&layout=compact" alt="artemy-onuchin" />